emberjs/data/contributing/writing-api-docs.md

 Methods are documented with `@method` and attatch to the most recent class the parser has seen.

+Unlike JSDoc, when the return or param type is a primitive like `string`, `object` `number` or `boolean` it should be described by `String`, `Object`, `Number` or `Boolean` respectively.

+Note: the use of non-typescript types here means that these doc comments cannot/should not be relied upon for type generation.

 ```ts
 /**
  * Some documentation